DamianStanger/node-service-host/readme.md

 * Incremental backoff when consecutive errors occur
 * Logging of the system resources

+## Outstanding tasks
+* Finish healthcheck, send to sns
+* Add demo for use of the cron source
+* Move controlflow message creation to new builder

 ### Future features
 #### Cron job source